Danoloan10/fdb/README.md

     perror("bank_create");
 }
 ```

-## fdb library
-The fdb interface is defined in the file `fdb.h`.
-It provides functions to manage banks and registries as expected,
-which are all described in the file.

-To access and modify the data in registries, the implementation maps them to memory to allow easy,
-thread-safe cache implementations, delegating cache management and policies to the operating system.

 ### Building fdb
 Use the `all` target of the makefile to generate the library `libfdb.a`.
 Use the `install` target